VibeDiscordBot/Vibe/docs/selfhosting.md

 LAVALINK_PORT=The port of your Lavalink server, when running using docker-compose 2333 (default) is fine

 LAVALINK_AUTH=The password to authenticate with to your Lavalink server, this can be anything you come up with.
 Make sure to write this down as we need it later

+SPOTIFY_CLIENT_ID=The client ID of your Spotify developer application, you can obtain this by creating a application at spotify and copying it from your applications dashboard

+SPOTIFY_CLIENT_SECRET=The client secret of your Spotify developer application, you can obtain this by creating a application at spotify and copying it from your applications dashboard

+WEBSERVER_PORT=The port for the webserver to run on, when running using docker-compose 80 (default) is fine
 ```

 3. Now rename the `application.yml.example` file in the root of the project to `application.yml`